 Conventional drugs as anti-aging agents

 Several conventional drugs used to treat age-related diseases (e.g., hypertension, ischemic heart disease, diabetes, cancer, prostate enlargement) can be viewed as somewhat anti-aging drugs [150,154].
 First, these drugs extend lifespan in the same model organisms (see for references: ).
-For example, metformin extends lifespan not only in mice but also in the worms, which do not suffer from human diseases [160,161].
+For example, metformin extends lifespan not only in mice, but also in the worms, which do not suffer from human diseases [160,161].
 ACE inhibitors prolong life not only in hypertensive rats but also in healthy normotensive rats .
 If these drugs were not ordinary drugs for human diseases, then gerontologists would call them anti-aging agents.

 Second, these drugs prevent or treat more than one disease.
 For example, metformin is indicated to treat type 2 diabetes as well as pre-diabetes, obesity, metabolic syndrome, cancer, and polycystic ovary syndrome [163–168].
-Aspirin not only reduces inflammation (a hallmark of aging), it also reduces the risk of cardiovascular disease, thrombosis, and cancer.
+Aspirin not only reduces inflammation (a hallmark of aging), it also reduces the risk of cardiovascular disease, thrombosis and cancer.
 Low-dose aspirin prevents one-third of colorectal, gastric, and esophageal cancers .
 PDE5 inhibitors such as Sildenafil and Tadalafil, which are widely used for erectile dysfunction, are also effective against benign prostatic hyperplasia (BPH) and pulmonary arterial hypertension in humans and suppress inflammation-driven colorectal cancer in mice .
 Aging is the sum of all these age-related diseases.
 Given that humans and animals die from age-related diseases, life can be extended by treating multiple pre-diseases and diseases.
-Rapamycin and these drugs may complement each other in an anti-aging formulation by further extending the life and/or by mitigating each other possible side effects .
+Rapamycin and these drugs may complement each other in an anti-aging formulation by further extending the life and/or by mitigating each other's possible side effects .
 For example, metformin may counteract rapamycin-induced hyperglycemia .

 Not taking rapamycin may be as dangerous as smoking

 Strangely, the fear of tobacco smoking is less intense than the fear of rapamycin.
 But whereas smoking shortens both the healthspan and lifespan, rapamycin extends them.
 Smoking increases the incidence of cancer and other age-related diseases.
 Rapamycin prevents cancer in mice and humans.
 Heavy smoking shortens life expectancy by 6-10 years.
 In other words, simply not smoking prolongs life by 6-10 years.
-In middle-aged mice, just 3 months of high-dose rapamycin treatment was sufficient to increase life expectancy by up to 60% .
+In middle-aged mice, just 3 months of high-dose rapamycin treatment was sufficient to increase life expectancy up to 60% .
 When taken late in life, rapamycin increases lifespan by 9-14% , despite the dosage being suboptimal .
 This possibly equates to more than 7 years of human life.
-By comparison, smokers who quite late in life (at age 65 years), gain between 1.4 -3.7 years .
-Considered in those terms, one could say that in the elderly, not taking rapamycin maybe even more “dangerous” than smoking.
+By comparison, smokers who quit late in life (at age 65 years), gain between 1.4 -3.7 years .
+Considered in those terms, one could say that in the elderly, not taking rapamycin may be even more “dangerous” than smoking.
 Finally, rapamycin may be especially beneficial to smokers and former smokers.
 While the carcinogens from tobacco cause lung cancer in mice, rapamycin decreases tobacco-induced lung cancer multiplicity by 90% .